DESCRIPTION OF PROPOSALS:

 GENERAL INFORMATION FOR PROPOSALS AND CONFERENCE

-Send all proposals to: Dr. Angel Ford, via email and attachment: firstname.lastname@example.org.
+Send all Proposals to: Dr. Peter R. Litchka via e-mail: firstname.lastname@example.org

 A double blind, peer review process will be used to select proposals to be presented at the conference.
 Proposals sent electronically should be in Microsoft Word as an attachment to the email message.
 The following are important dates and deadlines regarding submission of proposals and conference registration:

-- September 1, 2018: Final notification of all session organizers and authors via email.
+- August 1, 2015: Notification of all session organizers and authors via email.
 All presenters listed in the accepted proposals must pay the full registration fee, even if they attend the conference only on the day of their presentation.

 - Important: In the past, presenters have been asked to bring up 30-50 copies of their papers.
-The conference chairs would like to encourage participants to bring an electronic copy (flash drive, etc.) to the conference, at which time papers will be uploaded to the ISEP conference site.
+The conference chairs would like to encourage participants to bring an electronic copy (CD, flash drive, etc.) to the conference, at which time papers will be uploaded to the ISEP conference site.

-- Proposals submitted after the deadline cannot be guaranteed consideration.
-In addition, to be considered for inclusions in the program, all proposals must be complete and conform to submission guidelines.
+Proposals submitted after the deadline cannot be guaranteed consideration.
+Additionally, in order to be considered for inclusion in the program, all proposals must be complete and conform to the proposal submission guidelines.